Resham Tipnis

-Resham Tipnis is an Indian television actress.
-She did a small role of Anjali Sinha in Shah Rukh Khan starrer film Baazigar in 1993.
-She was a contestant of Bigg Boss Marathi Season 1.
-She is now seen Sony Entertainment Television's Punyashlok Ahilyabai as Queen Dwarkabai Sahib after 8 year leap since July 2022.
+Resham Tipnis is an Indian actress known for working in Hindi and Marathi television and films.
+She started her career with a small role of Anjali Sinha in the Shah Rukh Khan starrer film Baazigar in 1993.

+She is best known for her roles in sitcoms Shrimaan Shrimati, Tu Tu Main Main and Sahib Biwi Aur Boss.

+She participated as a contestant on Bigg Boss Marathi Season 1 in 2018 and was eliminated a week before the grand finale.

+She is also known for her role in Sony Entertainment Television's Punyashlok Ahilyabai as Maharani Dwarka Holkar after an 8-year leap from July 2022 to October 2023.

 Personal life

 Tipnis married actor Sanjeev Seth in 1993 at the age of 20, but they divorced in 2004.
-They have two children Manav Seth and Rishika Seth.
+They have two children Manav and Rishika.
 As of 2018, she is in a relationship with Sandesh Kirtikar.